Bon Appetit: From Farm to Table in Quebec City

 Back in Old Québec, a UNESCO World Heritage site, be sure to stroll the only fortified city north of Mexico and its cobblestone streets.
 The Old Port farmer’s market is open year-round, for a variety of seasonal produce and locally-made products, from delectable baked goods to incredible cheeses (once known primarily for its cheddar and Trappist cheeses like Oka, there are close to 300 varieties being produced in Québec today).

-Taste your way through Québec City’s regional bounty for an inspired wellness travel adventure.
+Taste your way through Québec City’s regional bounty for an inspired wellness travel adventure (and don’t forget to stop at Spa Nordik along the way).
 Bon appétit!